Simple steps to measure your little ones feet and getting the perfect shoe size.

 |EU size||US size||UK size||Approx. inner sole length||Approx. age|

 |20||5||4||12.5 cm / 4.92 in||12-15 months|

 |23||7||6||14.5 cm / 5.71 in||2 years or older|

 Making sense of our baby shoe size guide

-In one word, it usually comes down to the materials thickness: shoes from thinner and softer leather usually have more room inside them than the ones made from thicker leather although both of them look exactly the same size outside.
+In one word, it usually comes down to the materials thickness: shoes from thinner and softer leather usually have more room inside them than the ones made from thicker leather and warm lining although both of them look exactly the same size outside.